 The first campaign (SMAPEx-1) was conducted in the austral winter from 5-10 July, 2010.
-Weather conditions allowed observations of moderately wet winter conditions in the range $0.15-0.25m^3/m^3$ soil moisture, with an approximate dynamic range of $0.05-0.10 m^3/m^3$ during the field experiment.
+Weather conditions allowed observations of moderately wet winter conditions in the range 0.15-0.25m3/m3 soil moisture, with an approximate dynamic range of 0.05-0.10 m3/m3 during the field experiment.
 Vegetation contributions were minimal since the experiment was shortly after planting, and with only emergent crops and short grass present in the fields.
-The crop and grass biomass was within the range $0-1kg/m^2$.
+The crop and grass biomass was within the range 0-1kg/m2.
 The second campaign (SMAPEx-2) was conducted in the austral summer from 4-8 December, 2010.
-Intense rainfall was experienced in the study area in the lead up to the experiment, meaning that wet soil moisture conditions were experienced ($0.25-0.33m^3/m^3$) with extensive surface water in some locations.
-Due to warm moist conditions and delayed harvests, vegetation biomass was high, with crops at near-peak biomass (up to $4kg/m^2$) and overgrown native pastures (up to $1.6kg/m^2$).
+Intense rainfall was experienced in the study area in the lead up to the experiment, meaning that wet soil moisture conditions were experienced (0.25-0.33 m3/m3) with extensive surface water in some locations.
+Due to warm moist conditions and delayed harvests, vegetation biomass was high, with crops at near-peak biomass (up to 4 kg/m2) and lush native pastures (up to 1.6 kg/m2).
 The third campaign (SMAPEx-3) was conducted in the austral spring from 5-23 September, 2011.
-Moderate rainfall (35mm) was experienced in the study area the week before the experiment started, while some showers (up to 4mm) were registered during the first week.
-This led to soil moisture values varying from $0.02-0.32m^3/m^3$ in grazing areas and from $0.03-0.46m^3/m^3$ in crops across the three weeks of experiment.
+A moderate rainfall (35mm) was experienced in the study area the week before the experiment started, while some showers (up to 4mm) were registered during the first week.
+This lead to soil moisture values varying from 0.02-0.32 m3/m3 in grazing areas and from 0.03-0.46 m3/m3 in crops across the three weeks of experiment.
+Totally, nine scientific flights were conducted to collect radar and radiometer observations, and additional airborne LIDAR and hyperspectral measurements were acquired twice during the SMAPEx-3 campaign.
+To calibrate and validate SMAP observations and soil moisture retrievals under Australian land surface conditions, the SMAPEx-4 was conducted at the beginning of SMAP operational phase between 30th April to 23rd May 2015.
+A moderate rainfall (~35 mm) was experienced in the study area on 17th and 18th April before the SMAPEx-4 started, while some showers (up to 4 mm) were registered on 25th April.
+This led to soil moisture values decreasing from ~0.2 m3/m3 to ~0.16m3/m3 in bare soil and from ~0.32 m3/m3 to ~0.24m3/m3 in vegetated soil across the first ten days of the experiment.
+Two future rainfall events occurred on 10th and 19th May respectively, resulting in significantly heterogeneous spatial distribution of soil moisture to the end of the experiment.
+The airborne radar and radiometer observations were collected during eight flights over a 71 km by 85 km area that at least a complete SMAP radiometer 3-dB footprint (39 km by 47 km) was covered during each SMAP overpass.
+An additional flight was conducted to cover more than half of an Aquarius radiometer 3-dB footprint (84 km by 120 km), in order to inter-compare between Aquarius and SMAP.
+The ground soil moisture sampling was carried out over six 3 km by 3km focus farms in coincidence with flights.

-The fourth campaign (SMAPEx-4) will take place at the beginning of SMAP operational phase.
-SMAPEx-4 will take place in the austral autumn from 30 April - 23 May, 2015.
-Based on historical data records, it is expected to experience an increasing of soil moisture and vegetation biomass during the three week long experiment.
-A particular objective of the fourth experiment is to acquire airborne microwave observations and ground sampling data concurrent with the overflight of the Soil Moisture Active Passive (SMAP) satellite for the purpose of calibration and validation of the SMAP products.
+The fifth campaign (SMAPEx-5) will take place in the austral spring from $6^{th} - 28^{th}$ September 2015.
+Based on historical data records, it is expected to experience a decrease of soil moisture and increase of vegetation biomass during the three week long experiment.
+A particular objective of the fifth experiment is to acquire airborne microwave observations and ground sampling data concurrent with the overflight of the Soil Moisture Active Passive (SMAP) satellite for the purpose of calibration and validation of the SMAP products.